PickNikRobotics/moveit_pro_training_ws/doc/02_creating_objectives.md

 These "Approach", "Grasp", and "Place" Waypoints could be determined by manually moving the robot and then saving Waypoints.

 #### Save a New Waypoint
-  - Move to desired waypoint via `Endpoint` and `Joints` tab.
+  - Move to desired waypoint using the `Teleoperate` option.
-  - In the `Endpoint` tab, click `+` to create a new Waypoint at current location.
+  - In the `Waypoints` control mode, click `+` to create a new Waypoint at current location.
   - Do this for three waypoints named, e.g., "Approach", "Grasp", and "Place".

 #### Create a New Objective
   - In the `Objective Builder` tab click `+` to create a new Objective.
-  - Select `Edit Objective`
+  - Select `Edit`
   - Add the following Behaviors under the Sequence node:
     - Open Gripper
-    - Move to Joint State (Approach Waypoint)
+    - Move to Waypoint (Approach)
-    - Move to Joint State (Grasp Waypoint)
+    - Move to Waypoint (Grasp)
     - Close Gripper
-    - Move to Joint State (Place Waypoint)
+    - Move to Waypoint (Place)
     - Open Gripper

 #### Grouping Behaviors into Subtrees
 To reduce visual complexity, you could group common functionality into Subtrees.
 For example, all the Behaviors pertaining to picking vs. placing could be their own Subtrees.

-To do this:
+Any Objective you create can be used as a Subtree.
+To convert an existing section of an Objective to a Subtree:
   - Place all the common Behaviors you want to group under a Sequence control node.
   - Select the Sequence node.
-    - In the options pane that appears on the right, click the three dots icon.
+  - In the quick options that appear, click `Create Subtree`.
-    - Then, click `Convert to Subtree`.

 ---